 It’s important that any company’s website has an identity and personality, and we made deliberate strides to achieve that.

 One very specific example that we strongly recommend: We forgo generic stock photos in favor of a lot of in-house photography that shows our office, our employees, and our everyday working environment.

 Make Navigation Straight-Forward

-Even if your site does a great job showcasing your work, detailing your offerings, illustrating your process and representing your unique branding, it doesn’t do much good if visitors can’t readily find any of this content.
-Simplicity of navigation and exploration is paramount.
+Even if your site does a great job showcasing your work, detailing your offerings, illustrating your process, and representing your unique branding, it doesn’t do much good if visitors can’t readily find any of this content.
+The simplicity of navigation and exploration is paramount.